becomposable/composableai/packages/workflow/README.md

 ### Conclusion

-The Zeno Workflow DSL is a powerful tool that can be used to automate a wide variety of business processes.
-The DSL is easy to use and can be used to create complex workflows that can be executed by the Zeno platform.
+The Composable Workflow DSL is a powerful tool that can be used to automate a wide variety of business processes.
+The DSL is easy to use and can be used to create complex workflows that can be executed by the Composable platform.

 ## Build Content Workflow Definition